 You should be able to get the information over the phone, so you know what they cover.
 However, it's still vital to ask for a copy of the declarations page, so you have it.

 Check With the Secretary of State Office

 Many Secretary of State offices track car insurance coverage.
 Some states, like Texas, even track your policy to make sure it is up to date.
 Call or go to your local Secretary of State office and ask about your car insurance.
 It doesn't hurt to ask, and it could save you the time and effort of looking through piles of paper trying to find the car insurance information.

 Virginia and New Hampshire are the only states that don't require auto insurance.
 In Virginia, you have to pay $500 to drive without insurance.
 In New Hampshire, insurance is only required in certain circumstances; but if you're at fault in an accident, your license will be suspended until you pay for damages.

 Many drivers get insurance through popular firms like Progressive and Allstate.
 If you can't find any paperwork in your car or home, contact some agents and ask whether they have an auto policy out for you or your loved one.

 If you've found a homeowners or renters policy, contact the company listed.
 Most companies offer discounts for buying multiple policies; there's a chance that your loved one bought your car insurance from the same company your other policy is with.

-Don't be embarrassed if you don't know whether you have car insurance—it's not as uncommon as you might think.
-Youthful drivers might not be getting along with their parents and be left in the dark about car insurance matters.
-Divorce or a loved one's death can also mean you have to suddenly learn about family financial matters.
+There is nothing wrong with not knowing if you have car insurance.
+In fact, it happens more than you might think.
+If you've gone through a divorce or a loved one's death, you might need to learn about your family finances.
 A little digging can help you figure out if you have car insurance.
 If you don't, it's time to shop around and collect a few quotes for a new car insurance policy.